-What Is Morbidity Rate?
-How Morbidity Rate Is Used to Price Insurance
+How Is Morbidity Rate Used to Price Insurance?

 Morbidity Rate (illness rate) is the measure of illness that will occur in any given population.
 The morbidity rate takes into account how often an illness appears in a population of people, this may be divided and categorized by age, group, ethnic background, geographical location or other factors.
 Morbidity rate is a statistic.
 Morbidity rates are used by insurance companies to determine premiums based on perceived risk.
 The morbidity rate will tell you how often a disease appears in a given population, or how common it is.